 We realize it when we’re older: when we’re young we’re more interested in what someone has or does than in what they are.
 We want our partners to be attractive and sexy and successful and smart.
 That really seems like a great list.

 Later, after a lot of hard-fought experience we want someone kind.
 Someone who will be gentle with us when we’re struggling.
 Someone who will genuinely see our problems as theirs just as they also want to share in our successes.

 That’s the value of dating and breaking up.
-It feels like we’re failing.
-Like maybe we’re lost or unworthy or we’ve chosen some other narrative to explain our repeated periods of being single.
-The longer it goes the harsher we get with ourselves because we presume that something’s going wrong, when people older than us can easily see we’re just living life.
+It feels like we’re failing; like maybe we’re lost or unworthy or we’ve chosen some other narrative to explain our repeated periods of being single.
+The longer it goes the harsher we get with ourselves because we presume that something’s going wrong.
+Meanwhile, more experienced people easily recognize that we’re just living life.

-If you share living space with another human being then you have a large impact on their life and they have one on yours.
-Rather than telling them how they could make yours better, it might be an idea to actually get a clear understanding of how much they give to you already.
-Because no matter who you are, I guarantee you’re getting a lot more than you’re taking into account.
+If we share living space with another human being then we have a large impact on their life and they have one on ours.
+Rather than telling them how they could make ours better, it might be an idea to actually get a clear understanding of how much they give to us already.